 Ashikaga Flower Park (足利フラワーパーク) is best known for its gorgeous wisteria festival which is held every spring, but also attracts visitors in winter time by one of largest winter illuminations in the country.
 Over 5 million LED lights cover the vast space of 100,000 square meters and represent lights of charming flowers colourfully.

 Date: 15 October 2022 to 14 February 2023

 Hours: 16:30~21:00 (~21:30 pm on weekends and holidays)

 Closed: 31 December

 Country Farm Tokyo German Village (東京ドイツ村) is a nature theme park located in Sodegaura, Chiba Prefecture.
-Their 13th illumination event is held from 1 Nov with 3 million LED lights, creating a colourful fairy tale world.
+The park’s illumination event is held annually from early November until April following year with 3 million LED lights, creating a colourful fairy tale world.
 The 70 m long tunnel of lights is the best highlight of the event.

 Access: bus from Sodegaura Station then walk for 15 mins

 Date: 28 October 2022 to 19 March 2023

 Website: http://t-doitsumura.co.jp/special_event/ (Japanese only)

 Tobu Zoo Winter Illumination 2022-2023